Cong Ji

 My Music Journey

-Thanks for your interests in knowing my personal story and how I become a musician (so far).
+Thanks for your interest in knowing my personal story and how I become a musician (so far).

-I was born in a musician-visual artist family, with my mother--associate professor--has taught accordion and keyboard instruments at conservatory for over 30 years.
-My father, as a visual artist in oil painting and wood-prints, graduated from Fine Arts College.
+I was born in a musician-visual artist family, my mother--associate professor--has taught accordion and keyboard instruments at the Tianjin Conservatory of Music for over 30 years.
+My father, as a visual artist in oil painting and wood prints, graduated from Fine Arts College.
 I also have a younger brother, who is five years younger than me, in the field of another world of beauty: diamonds and gems.
-One of my mom’s dreams, which will probably not come true, is my brother and me playing duo, either piano duos, or flute and piano (he learned flute playing for three months!).
+One of my mom’s dreams, which will probably not come true, is my brother and me playing duo, either piano duos or flute and piano (he learned flute playing for three months!).

-As other children who learn the piano, as a profession or amateur, I began my piano playing at an early age, 4 years and 3 months, in my hometown Tianjin, China.
+Like other children who learn the piano, professional or amateur, I began piano playing at an early age, 4 years and 3 months, in my hometown Tianjin, China.
 Luckily, my mom is a musician.
-Like other parents, she supervised my practice almost every day until a certain age, by the time both of us get bored/fight/crying during my daily practice (for a period of time).
+Like other parents, she supervised my practice almost every day until a certain age, by the time both of us got bored/fighting/crying during my daily practice (for some time).
+We did learn the piano as a goal and path to becoming a professional pianist.
 During that period, I remember that one day I didn't cry and it was like a celebration, something really special happened.
-There were different ways of our rewarding system, such as candies, nuts, chocolate, etc. If I played well throughout a piece, I would get a treat; if the next time was not good, I would return the treat.
+There were different ways of our reward system, such as candies, nuts, chocolate, etc. If I played well throughout a piece, I would get a treat; if the next time was not good, I would return the treat.

-WOW!
-Actually, I don’t remember much about playing games, watching TV, and traveling, that's why I am so into traveling now!
-(I will put a travel blog too).
-Those "waste time" are not important, which I may forget those entertainment anyways.
-Besides Practice the Piano, I did watch a little cartoon, play a lot of puzzles, some drawing, some sports but no swimming (as I pleading my mom for do NOT send me by promising practice the piano as many hours as I can).
+I don’t remember much about playing games, watching TV, and traveling in my childhood.
+(That's why I am so into traveling now! ) Those "waste of time" activities are not important, and I may forget those entertainments anyway when growing up.
+Besides Practicing the Piano, I watched a little cartoon, played a lot of puzzles, some drawing, and some sports but no swimming (I pleaded with my mom not to send me to swimming lessons by promising to practice the piano for as many hours as I could.
+I was very timid and afraid of drowning and hate swimming).

-Looking back, I appreciate my early musical education, thankful to my teachers, who trained me with solid foundation so that I can still pursue music as a career after a while (I didn't go to the school affiliated to conservatory, please continue to read).
-I am grateful to my parents, who support me unconditionally throughout my life and studies; especially my mom, who helped me tremendously in those practice days.
+Looking back, I appreciate my early musical education, thankful to my teachers, who trained me with a solid foundation so that I could still pursue music as a career after a while (I didn't go to the school affiliated with the conservatory, please continue to read).
+I am grateful to my parents, who supported me unconditionally throughout my life and studies; especially my mom, who helped me tremendously in those practice days.

 Practice routine in my elementary school: 2 hours or more during the school year (weekdays), 4-5 hours during the weekend and the summer.
 I rarely practice 6 hours or more, physically and mentally it is not realistic, also it's not durable for the next day, even as for now.
 Thankfully, my mom is not a tiger mom.
 OH by the way, not to mention that piano exams and competitions are usually held in the summer back then, that's why I don't have family vacations.